EfVelasquez/WeatherStations/README.md

 API calls during time.
 This small sample project consists of a Spring Boot API, setup with Swagger and Quartz Jobs, and a PostgreSQL database.
 The whole project is packaged in a Docker compose.
 This project was made in the course of a couple of days, involving research and problem-solving of said technologies.
+Weather Stations serves as a demonstration of a containerized structure for an API service and Database with a correct
+and scalable structure, making use of Stored Procedures, Controllers, Handlers, and Repositories.

 # Instructions